adityasolanki24/MTRX3760-Project-2/battery_monitor/t.md

         battery_launch,
         # Add other nodes here (navigation, task manager, etc.)
     ])
-This ensures that the battery_monitor node launches automatically with all other system components.
+This ensures that the battery_monitor node is automatically launched with all other system components.

 4. Interaction with Other Nodes
 Node	Role	Communication